 For more information, see What if you can't pay in full

 Paid preparers must complete and sign the paid preparer’s section of Form 945.

-Payors are responsible to ensure that tax returns are filed and deposits and payments are made, even if the payor
+You are responsible to ensure that tax returns are filed and deposits and payments are made, even if you contract

-contracts with a third party to perform these acts.
-The payor remains responsible if the third party fails to perform any
+with a third party to perform these acts.
+You remain responsible if the third party fails to perform any required action.

-required action.
-If you choose to outsource any of your tax duties (that is, withholding, reporting, and paying over federal
+If you choose to outsource any of your tax duties (that is, withholding, reporting, and paying over federal income tax) to

 ” in the search box for helpful information on this topic.

 For answers to your questions about completing Form 945 or tax deposit rules, you can call the IRS at 1-800-829-4933